Today's businesses rely heavily on cryptography to authenticate people and processes, secure communications, and safeguard critical data.

 Ensuring that the organization uses cryptography consistently and appropriately.

 Demonstrating compliance with internal or industry-managed security standards.

 Quickly adapting to changes in cryptographic best-practice recommendations.

-Ensuring appropriate cryptographic keys are available in the correct place at the correct time.
+Ensuring that the relevant cryptographic keys are available at the correct time and location.

 Ensuring consistent and appropriate use of cryptography

 It is important to make sure only authorized users have access to crypto applications.
 Further, these authorized users should only be able to use specific crypto commands and parameters.
 Both can be done through policy, which requires developing, documenting, and maintaining appropriate standards.
-To enforce a policy typically requires the training of application developers and performing laborious code reviews and audits.
-A policy update usually requires checking, updating, reviewing, recompiling, retesting, and redeploying of large quantities of existing code.
+Enforcing a policy typically requires the training of application developers and performing laborious code reviews and audits.
+Typically, a policy update usually requires checking, updating, reviewing, recompiling, retesting, and redeploying large quantities of previous code.

 What is needed is a policy engine that separates the process of developing, enforcing, and updating policies from the application side, and performs these tasks without service interruption.

-A business will often have to demonstrate that their use of cryptography to protect data and processes is in compliance with company security policies, or with regulatory frameworks such as PCI-DSS or Visa/Mastercard standards.
-Compliance demonstration typically is a time-consuming and expensive process, with individual audits to be performed on all the different projects, where each project may have a different use of crypto and different mechanisms how the keys are protected.
+A business will often have to demonstrate that its use of cryptography to protect data and processes is in compliance with company security policies or with regulatory frameworks such as PCI-DSS or Visa/Mastercard standards.
+Compliance demonstration is typically time-consuming and expensive, with individual audits to be performed on all the different projects.
+Each project may have a different crypto-use and mechanisms for protecting the keys.

 What is needed are easy-to-read centralized crypto policies and easy-to-read transaction logs.